 From that 1969 Cubs team, Ernie Banks, Billy Williams and Ferguson Jenkins have been elected to the Hall of Fame.
 (As has their manager, Leo Durocher, although that was for things he did well before he got there.)
 If they had won even the Pennant, it might have been different, and Santo might have gotten in.

 But Santo did not get in while he was still alive.
+The Cubs retired his Number 10, but he did not get into the Hall.
 According to the rules of the Veterans Committee, he will not be eligible on the ballot this coming week, but will next be eligible in the Veterans Committee election of 2012.

 Meanwhile, the Boston Red Sox, who hadn't won the World Series since 1918, have done so twice (albeit fraudulently), in 2004 and 2007.
 The Chicago White Sox, Chicago's "other team," hadn't won one since 1917, and won it in 2005 (and still get outdrawn by the Cubs).
 The San Francisco Giants, who hadn't won one since 1954 (as the New York Giants), won this year.
 The Cubs still haven't won a World Series since 1908.
 Since Roosevelt was President.
 Theodore Roosevelt.

 The Texas Rangers, who had never won a Pennant, won one this year.
 The Cubs still haven't won one since 1945.

 Maybe the Cubs really are cursed.
 Maybe the idea of the Cubs being cursed isn't all that funny anymore.

 Countdown with Keith Olbermann, giving his (not really) Worst Person in the World "award" to the Hall voters.